LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 There are two common scenarios.
 In the first, the replacement entity already exists and the deprecation updates the deprecated entity only.
 In the second scenario, the replacement entity does not exist prior to the deprecation.
 In this case, the replacement entity is created and the deprecation updates the deprecated entity.

-An entity that has been deprecated _SHOULD_{:.strong-term} have an [Entity Change Notification](#entity-change-notification) with the _type_{:.term} `Deprecate`.
+An entity that has been deprecated _SHOULD_{:.strong-term} have an [Entity Change Activity](#entity-change-activity) with the _type_{:.term} `Deprecate`.
 The `Deprecate` activity _MUST_{:.strong-term} be implemented as either a single activity (similar to the [Update Entity](#update-entity) case but with more specific semantics), or using the `orderedItems` property with a sequence of activities that implement the deprecation.
 In the second scenario this would typically involve a `Create` activity for the replacement entity, and an `Update` activity for the deprecated entity.

-EXAMPLE Entity Change Notification for Deprecate in the Scenario where a Replacement Entity Already Exists
+EXAMPLE Entity Change Activity for Deprecate in the Scenario where a Replacement Entity Already Exists

 ```json-doc
 {